-- Net Load Meter: A revenue-grade hourly interval meter that measures the net Load of the Demand Side Resource compliant with the metering requirements set forth in the NYISO Meter Services Entity Manual and Revenue Metering Requirements Manual.
-This net Load meter data must be used by the Meter Authority for the purposes of calculating the Economic Customer Baseline Load ("ECBL") and for submitting data to the NYISO for settlement purposes. - Local Generator Meter: An hourly interval meter that measures the total output of the Local Generator of the Demand Side Resource within a 2% accuracy threshold.
+- Net Load Meter: A New York Public Service Commission ("NYSPSC") approved revenue-grade hourly interval meter that measures the net Load of the Demand Side Resource compliant with the metering requirements set forth in the NYISO Meter Services Entity Manual and Revenue Metering Requirements Manual.
+This net Load meter data must be used by the NYSPSC-approved Meter Data Service Provider Meter Authority for the purposes of calculating the Economic Customer Baseline Load ("ECBL") and for submitting data to the NYISO for settlement purposes. - Local Generator Meter: An hourly interval meter that measures the total output of the Local Generator of the Demand Side Resource within a 2% accuracy threshold.
 This metering data will be required for all Demand Side Resources that are enrolled in the DADRP and have a Local Generator, regardless of whether the resource plans at the time of enrollment to operate its Local Generator to provide Demand Reduction in the DADRP.
 The NYISO will use this Local Generator meter data solely for monitoring purposes.
-The metering accuracy shall be in accordance with requirements set forth in the NYISO Meter Services Entity Manual, NYISO Revenue Metering Requirements Manual, and the New York State Electric Meter Engineers' Guide for Uniform Practices in Revenue Quality Metering. - The DRP is required to maintain meter installation documentation and must submit that information to the NYISO upon request.
+The metering accuracy shall be in accordance with requirements set forth in the NYISO Meter Services Entity Manual, NYISO Revenue Metering Requirements Manual, and the New York State Electric Meter Engineers' Guide for Uniform Practices in Revenue Quality Metering. of the "as-left meter test criteria," described in the New York Department of Public Service 16 NYCRR Part 92 Operating Manual - The DRP is required to maintain meter installation documentation and must submit that information to the NYISO upon request.
 Detailed information on the documentation required may be found in Section 24.4 of the Attachment R of the NYISO OATT; DRPs should be able to provide, at a minimum: - Interval Metering installation date - Interval Metering installation individual and company - o Name, license number, and company information - Meter Equipment Type - Make and Model of Interval Meter - o Interval Metering accuracy - o For CTs or PTs: Type Designation and Ratio.